DARPA’s new spy satellite could provide real-time video from anywhere on Earth

 The 20 meter (66 ft) design is quite a bit larger than NASA’s next-generation James Webb Space Telescope that has an aperture of 21 feet (6.5 m).

-Public Intelligence reports that such a should be able to spot missile launcher vehicles moving at speeds of up to 60 mph on the ground, according to a DARPA contract.
+Public Intelligence reports that such a telescope should be able to spot missile launcher vehicles moving at speeds of up to 60 mph on the ground, according to a DARPA contract.
 That would also require the image resolution to see objects less than 10 feet (3 m) long within a single image pixel.

 Source: Universe Today